spatialos/gdk-for-unity/docs/setup-and-installing.md

 ## Next Steps

-To get a quick guide through the included project - follow the guide to [get started with the Playground project](./content/get-started-playground.md).
+To learn how to build and run the included `Playground` project - follow the [Build and Deploy](./content/build-and-deploy.md) guide.

 ----
 **Give us feedback:** We want your feedback on the SpatialOS GDK for Unity and its documentation  - see [How to give us feedback](../README.md#give-us-feedback).